 "Santet itself is the immaterial energy of inanimate objects like nails, screws, iron, anything really," Dewi told me over the phone.
 "The energy is then transferred into the target's body to cause harm.
 There is another version called teluh, which is the immaterial energy of living organisms like maggots, worms, and insects.
 A combination of the two is called tenung."

 Dewi told me that she comes across sicknesses that are caused by santet all the time.
 The malicious magic is often used as a weapon in business or family disputes.
 Others use it to get revenge on someone who wronged them in the past, she said.
-It's a dangerous practice but that doesn't mean Indonesia needs to outlaw black magic.
+It's a dangerous practice, said Dewi, but that doesn't mean Indonesia needs to outlaw black magic.

 "We don't really want this law creating false accusations," Dewi said.
 "What if the person is just bragging, but they can't really do it [santet]?
 Clearly there are other issues that are more important for the government to deal with.
 I don't think this will have much effect.
 I think it won't be an effective law."

 I met Ki Narto in the waiting room of a small television station where he hosts a show on the supernatural.
-He was dressed in a black vest and a white and red striped button-down shirt with red framed glasses.
+He was dressed in a black vest and a colorful striped button-down shirt with red framed glasses.
 Ki Narto is a modern dukun, a man who believes that mystical powers are actually a form of energy that comes from a different dimension.
-Only those with the right training and experience can access this energy but the barrier to entry isn't insanely high.
-He likens it to playing guitar or cooking—anyone with a strong will and some innate talent can become a successful dukun.
+Only those with the right training and experience can access this energy, but the barrier to entry isn't insanely high.
+He likens it to playing guitar or cooking—anyone with a strong will and some innate talent can become successful dukun.

 "People are commonly trapped in a scientific mindset, but there are things outside our senses," Ki Narto said.
 "It's what you might call it the sixth sense."